 - The average annual value of each customer relationship lost to a competitor or abandoned – $289.
 [Source: Genesys Report]

 At present, it’s pretty easy to share customer experiences among thousands of similar platforms.
 At any moment, an unhappy customer can share their one bad review on social media that could spark a viral movement.

 Any of these online platforms may significantly affect your business.
-Remember, the news of bad customer service reaches more than twice as many ears as a praise for good service experience [Source: White House Office of Customer Affairs].
+Remember, the news of bad customer service reaches more than twice as many ears as praise for good service experience [Source: White House Office of Customer Affairs].

 That’s why it’s even more essential than ever to create an excellent experience, exceeding customers’ expectations to create the ‘delight’.

 But the fact is only 37% of brands received good or excellent customer experience index scores, whereas, 64% of brands got a rating of ‘ok’, ‘poor’ or ‘very poor’ from their existing customers [Source: Forrester Research].

 Apparently, most of the companies are not getting expected results from their customer service.
 In order to identify the ‘black spot’ behind the poor performance, you need to rethink your customer service strategy once again.

 Provide personalized service: Make them feel special

 Customer service is no more restricted inside the four walls of the call centre room.
 Now you can deploy customer service as a marketing team strategy.

 While contacting your clients, make sure to remember their names, personal details and your previous conversation history with them – refer to their last purchase and ask for the feedback.
 All these small factors will help them feel more ‘at home’ with your business.